 Ultimately, leaders tend to focus on their ability to influence.
 The direction of their influence depends upon their values and goals, in that order.
 That determines their strategy for life.
 When working with a psychological coach, insist on taking a values assessment for yourself.
 This is another powerful way of maintaining your focus, positively.

 Worry, and self-loathing will have to come second to this newly evolving power and responsibility you have regarding how you influence.
 Too many people are counting on you.
 It feels good already, just considering life from a new angle.
-You can’t allow yourself to feel hopeless and dejected.
+Taking on new perspectives, therefore, is also a valuable aspect of strategy.

 Your emotional energy is what gets things done and lifts ourselves and others so they can achieve.
 When you nudge your thinking in this way, to consider others around you, you are thinking like a leader.
 This way of attacking life should be actively robust in life every day.
 Perhaps a great strategy isn’t even about “attacking” life, but about “building” or “cultivating” life.